Plan for BitLocker management

 Only install the self-service portal and the administration and monitoring website with a primary site database.
 In a hierarchy, install these websites for each primary site.

-On the web server that will host the self-service portal, install Microsoft ASP.NET MVC 4.0.
+On the web server that will host the self-service portal, install Microsoft ASP.NET MVC 4.0 and .NET Framework 3.5 feature before staring the install process.
+Other required Windows server roles and features will be installed automatically during the portal installation process.

 BitLocker Management is not supported on virtual machines (VMs) or on server OSes.
 For this reason some features may not work as expected on virtual machines or on server OSes.
 For example on virtual machines BitLocker Management will not start the encryption on fixed drives of virtual machines.
 Additionally fixed drives in virtual machines may show as compliant even though they are not encrypted.